 These monthly programs constitute a three-part series and are offered at the Main Library at various days and times.
 For more details, please call 513-369-6900.
 To view upcoming programs, visit our online program calendar.

-- Grant Seeking Basics is a two-hour course that provides an overview of the funding research process for those seeking grants for nonprofits from foundations, corporations, and grantmaking public charities.
+- Introduction to Finding Grants is a two-hour course that provides an overview of the funding research process for those seeking grants for nonprofits from foundations, corporations, and grantmaking public charities.

 - Grants Research Lab is a two-hour computer lab that offers the opportunity to receive staff help as you search for nonprofit grants using our electronic databases.